aws-neuron/aws-neuron-sdk/general/appnotes/torch-neuron/rcnn-app-note.rst

 By running the backbone on Inf1, the overall runtime is already significantly improved.
 The count and runtime of ``aten::convolution`` operators is also decreased.
-We now see a ``neuron::forward_v2`` operator which is the compiled backbone.
+We now see a ``neuron::forward_v2`` operator that is the compiled backbone.

 Optimize the R-CNN model
 ------------------------